iyotee/MarsPro_HA/README.md

 ## Mars Hydro Cloud Integration
 This integration communicates with the Mars Hydro Cloud and controls and monitors your Mars Hydro devices (lights and fans) through Home Assistant.

 ⚠️ Warning: API only supports one device to be logged in, so you will get kicked out of the app as soon as you login.
+Also make sure, you use the MarsHydro App, not MarsPro.

 ## Additional Note
 Since I only own one device (an FC3000 Light), I initially focused on supporting that device.
 However, support for **fans** and their controls has now been added.
 If you have the Bluetooth Stick, this integration should work with your devices.